shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

   <img src="{{ site.baseurl }}/images/Chess-Blog/instagram.jpg" alt="Instagram picture" width="50%">
   <img src="{{ site.baseurl }}/images/Chess-Blog/reality.jpg" alt="Reality picture" width="60%">
 </div>
-<i>Instagram vs Reality (this is my first and only board that i got and you can see I haven't treated it well)<i/>
+<i>Instagram vs Reality (this is my first and only and as you can see I haven't treated it well)<i/>

 It might not be easy getting your hands on one but if you can its really a great experience.
 There is quite a gentleman feeling you get to experience starting the game by shaking hands and even more so shaking those same hands after defeating your opponent.